-This post was originally published August 13, 2015, and extensively updated January 23rd, 2017.
+This post was originally published August 13, 2015, and updated March 9, 2018.

 The healthcare market is continually changing, and dentistry is no exception.
 For dentists to maximize their patient retention and patient generation, it’s necessary to stay on top of dental industry trends and changes so you can stay one step ahead of the competition.